daarojaspa/daarojaspa.github.io/docs/_posts/SoftwareE/2025-07-22-A-sea-of-cables-and-protocols.markdown

+---
-# A sea of cables and protocols
+title: "A sea of cables and protocols"
+category: Software
+---

 A message from your friend: "Have you already uploaded the photo?" — a simple thing that enmascarates a complex and humongous network of cables and protocols that allows you two to communicate.
 Let's dive a little deeper into the internet.